Opinion: Would you show this ‘pornographic’ statue to your kids?

 The debacle over Michelangelo’s David is the top inch of a gargantuan iceberg.
 Ron DeSantis is very likely a candidate for the next presidential election and his insidious acts are already causing serious damage to the education system in Florida.
 Imagine what he could do as leader of the free world?

-Ironic, given that in sixteenth century Florence Michelangelo’s David represented defiant protection of civil liberties in the face of oppressive power.
+Ironic, given that in 16th century Florence Michelangelo’s David represented defiant protection of civil liberties in the face of oppressive power.

 Join our commenting forum